 How to Use Web Tracking Data in Audience Selector

-Once you have installed the code snippet or pixel to your website, you will begin seeing tracking data in Audience Selector.
+Once you have installed the code snippet or pixel to your website and have received clicks from sent emails, you will begin seeing tracking data in Audience Selector.

 In the Fields Library in Audience Selector you will see a section for ‘Web Tracking’ which includes the fields that are collecting about website visitation through the installation of the pixel.